Edwin Stanton: Sherman's truce

 Stanton took the matter to the press.
 In addition to publicizing the details of Sherman's deal, Stanton said Sherman intentionally flouted direct orders from both Lincoln and Johnson, and listed nine reasons Sherman's deal had been categorically rejected.
 Further, Stanton accused Sherman of recklessly opening a path by which Jefferson Davis might flee the country with specie Davis purportedly took with him after abandoning Richmond.
 The latter claim was based in Sherman's removal of Maj.
 Gen. George Stoneman's forces from the Greensboro railway—Greensboro was the place to which Davis and other Confederate officials fled.
 Stanton's words were damning.
 "It amounted to a castigation of Sherman and virtually accused him of disloyalty", say Thomas and Hyman.
 Moreover, Sherman being among the most respected generals in the country, Stanton's publication endangered his place in the administration.

 Having not seen Stanton's dispatch to the press, Sherman wrote Stanton a conciliatory letter, calling his agreement "folly" and saying that, though he still felt his deal with Johnston and Breckinridge was solid, it was not his place to contest his superior's decision and that he would follow orders.
 Meantime, Maj.
 Gen. Halleck, at Grant's request, communicated to several of Sherman's subordinates that they were to move their forces to North Carolina, regardless of what Sherman said.
 Halleck sent another dispatch to Sherman's generals telling them not to listen to Sherman's edicts at all.
 After Halleck's order, and reading Stanton's message to the press in a newspaper, Sherman's fury reached a dizzying, explosive tenor.
 Sherman thought Stanton had unjustifiably characterized him as a disloyal pariah.
 "I respect [Stanton's] office but I cannot him personally, till he undoes the injustice of the past", Sherman said to Grant.
 Sherman's brother, Senator John Sherman, wanted the general censured for his actions, but still treated fairly.
 Sherman himself, and his wife's powerful family, the Ewings, wanted Stanton to publicly take back his statements.
 Stanton characteristically refused.

 In late May, there would be a Grand Review of the Armies, where the Union Army would parade through the streets of Washington.
 Halleck offered the hospitality of his home to Sherman; the general bluntly refused.
-He informed Grant of his rejection, stating as well that he would only listen to orders from Stanton if they were explicitly sanctioned by the President as well.
+He informed Grant of his rejection, stating that he would only listen to orders from Stanton if they were explicitly sanctioned by the president as well.
 Sherman further stated that "retraction or pusillanimous excusing" would no longer cut it.
 The only thing acceptable to Sherman would be for Stanton to declare himself a "common libeller".
 "I will treat Mr. Stanton with like scorn & contempt, unless you have reasons otherwise, for I regard my military career as ended, save and except so far as necessary to put my army into your hands."